IPS companies and locations

 After you are hired but prior to commencement of your employment with us, we may engage service providers to conduct background checks that involve the necessary personal information processing as permitted by the laws in the location in which you reside and/or work.
 More details are provided to you in the context of our request to you to complete these checks.

-Subject to your consent, we may use your name, email and postal address, telephone number, job title and basic information about you and where you work (name, address, and industry), as well as an interaction profile based on prior interactions with us to keep you up to date on the latest product announcements, updates, special offers, and other information about our services and events.
+We may use, for our legitimate interests, your name, email, telephone number, job title and basic information about you and where you work (name, address, and industry), as well as an interaction profile based on prior interactions with us to keep you up to date on the latest product announcements, updates, special offers, and other information about our services and events.
 This can be in the form of direct marketing email/phone calls and/or newsletters.
 We may also provide a hashed user ID to third party operated social networks or other web offerings (such as Twitter, LinkedIn, Facebook, Instagram or Google) where this information is then matched against the social networks’ data or the web offerings’ own data bases in order to display to you more relevant information.
 If you no longer wish to receive marketing-related emails from us on a going-forward basis, you may opt-out of receiving these communications by clicking the unsubscribe button located in the footer of the email.

 If you work for an organization that does business with us, we may use your business contact information (name, email address, phone number, and company postal mail address) to communicate about your organization’s services and business relationship, assist with returns and maintenance authorizations (RMA), respond to your customer support requests, answer your questions, and otherwise manage our relationship and business together.
-With your consent, we may also communicate with you about products and services we believe may interest you.
+For our legitimate interests, we may also communicate with you about products and services we believe may interest you.

 If we meet you at a trade show or other event, or if you are a participant in such an event, with your consent we may use the business contact information you provide for marketing.
 If you have asked us to respond to a question or request, we will use the contact information you provide to respond to your question or request.